 Weddings Are Expensive; But Divorce In PA Doesn’t Have To Be

 If you find yourself in need of a divorce attorney in Philadelphia, look no further than Larry Lefkowitz for a flat rate, affordable divorce.
 Most divorce lawyers in Philly charge clients large sums of money.
-Larry the Lawyer knows that getting a divorce can be a painful time both personally and financially.
+Larry knows that getting a divorce can be a painful time both personally and financially.

 Whether you have a complicated or friendly divorce, our PA divorce lawyer will act swiftly and firmly to get your family issues resolved.
 Our goal is to set you on a brighter path for the future, no matter how difficult your life seems at the time.
 We can also help you with child custody matters, alimony support, domestic abuse cases, name changes and other personal legal matters.
 Visit our other pages to learn more about the services we offer.